Chapter Two: Baby Horse

 “Well I suppose that makes two of us”, Dan hummed.
 Ximena got up from the couch making its spongy interior rise and took a close seat next to Dan.

 “You don’t really think it was a beartrap that got you, do you?”, she asked.
-Dan felt the wind suddenly get knocked out of him.
+Dan felt the wind suddenly get knocked out of her.

 “Tora only made me say that because shes a firm disbeliever in those nasty folk stories”